Anidragon/Game_busters/README.md

 #1: WordCruncher: code to solve the popular game pigeon word games like Anagrams and Word Hunt:

-- Word Hunt is a 4X4 grid of letters A-Z that must be combiined to make words minimum length of three, these letter can be combined by starting at any one cell and connecting subsequent letters that are adjacent or diagnol from the current letter:
+- (check src folder in the WordCruncher folder to find this) Word Hunt is a 4X4 grid of letters A-Z that must be combiined to make words minimum length of three, these letter can be combined by starting at any one cell and connecting subsequent letters that are adjacent or diagnol from the current letter:

 In the case below for example, we can create the word "HUNT"